menu

 Because of many things, Greenville is a great place for families with children to consider.
 First of all, many other families with children live here, making Greenville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Greenville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Greenville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In terms of college education, Greenville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.35% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Greenville is somewhat higher than in the average US city of 21.84%: 28.35% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Greenville in 2022 was $39,651, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,604 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.